luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 ansible-playbook -vvi inventory --ask-vault-pass playbooks/main.yml
 ```

-5. Download the ISO from the URL shown in the last `debug` message and also copy the contents that you find in `files/others/usb-contents` in an USB stick
+5. Download the ISO from the URL shown in the last `debug` message and also copy the contents that you find in `files/others/usb-contents` (so the file `rhde_encrypted.tar`) in the root path of an USB stick

 6. Deploy the edge device using the ISO.
 Be sure that you are using `UEFI` boot and an isolated network.